retostauffer/python-colorspace/source/articles/hcl_palettes.rst

-More details about the construction of such palettes is provided in the following while the article on :ref:`article-palette_visualization` Palette Visualization and Assessment introduces further tools to better understand the properties of color palettes.
+More details about the construction of such palettes is provided in the following while the article on :ref:`article-palette_visualization` introduces further tools to better understand the properties of color palettes.

 To facilitate obtaining good sets of colors, HCL parameter combinations that yield useful palettes are accessible by name.
 These can be listed using the